euro-hpc-pl/SpinGlassPEPS.jl/docs/src/sge/peps.md

 # Constructing PEPS tensor network

-After creating the clustered Hamiltonian, we can turn it into a PEPS tensor network as shown in the figure below.
+After creating the clustered Hamiltonian, we can turn it into a PEPS tensor network as shown in the figure TODO(cite Brief description of the algorithm).

 ```@docs
 PEPSNetwork